 PLEASE NOTE: The source for the Hue script has been updated, I’ve updated it below but make sure to download the new source here (https://github.com/mpolednik/script.kodi.hue.ambilight/archive/master.zip)

 It took me about an hour to figure this all out and was simple to install and setup.
-I’m not going to go into detailed steps on how to install the Phillips Hue lights, I’m going to leave that in your hand.
+I’m not going to go into detailed steps on how to install the Philips Hue lights, I’m going to leave that in your hand.
 Again, it’s something that’s very easy to setup.

-In this tutorial there’s two ways you can use your Phillips Hue Lights with Kodi, the first is Ambilight.
+In this tutorial there’s two ways you can use your Philips Hue Lights with Kodi, the first is Ambilight.
 From my brief use of the Ambilight feature it seems like a real cool idea on integration but can be hit or miss at times with colors.
 Theater mode simply just dims out the lights when playback begins.

 Let’s get started, here’s what you need first and foremost.

 - 1 What You Need To Install Philips Hue on Kodi

 - 2 How To Install The Philips Hue Plugin For Kodi